IamAndelib/Auto-blue-light-filter/README.md

 # Auto-blue-light-filter🌡️
-Intelligent screen temperature adjustment for Hyprland with weather-aware automation
+Automatic screen temperature adjustment tool for Hyprland, intelligently adjusting your display's colour temperature based on the time of day, weather conditions, and location.

 ## ✨ Features
 1. **Automatic temperature adjustment** based on time of day and weather